Serie A Coach of the Year

 The AIC Serie A Coach of the Year (Migliore allenatore AIC) is a yearly award organized by the Italian Footballers' Association (AIC) given to the coach who has been considered to have performed the best over the previous Serie A season.
 The award is part of the Gran Galà del Calcio (formerly known as the "Oscar del Calcio AIC") awards event.

 Juventus coaches have won the most awards, with eleven.
-Only two non-Italians have won the award: Sven-Göran Eriksson of Sweden became the first in 2000 while José Mourinho of Portugal was the first foreign coach to win the award twice.
-Massimiliano Allegri and Antonio Conte have each won the award a record four times.
+Only three non-Italians have won the award: Sven-Göran Eriksson of Sweden became the first in 2000, José Mourinho of Portugal was the first foreign coach to win the award twice, and Cesc Fàbregas of Spain was the third in 2026.
+Antonio Conte has won the award a record five times.

 History

 The inaugural award, given at the "Oscar del Calcio AIC" ceremony, was presented after the conclusion of the 1996–97 Serie A season to Marcello Lippi who had led Juventus to the title, winning Serie A by two points ahead of Parma.
 Juventus also won the 1996 UEFA Champions League Final that year, against Ajax.
 Lippi retained the Coach of the Year award the following season, when Juventus secured the domestic title again, yet lost the Champions League Final to "perennial German underdogs" Borussia Dortmund.
 Milan, led by Alberto Zaccheroni, won the league in the 1998–99 season, and he became the second individual recipient of the Coach of the Year award.
 Sweden's Sven-Göran Eriksson managed Lazio to their first league title since 1974 when they topped the league in the 1999–2000 season.
 Further success in both the UEFA Super Cup and the Coppa Italia ensured that Eriksson was named the first non-Italian Serie A Coach of the Year.

 Carlo Ancelotti won the award with Juventus in the 2000–01 season, becoming the first coach to do so despite having not won the league, finishing runners-up behind Roma by two points.
 The following season, a fifth-place finish from newly promoted Chievo, and subsequent qualification for the 2002–03 UEFA Cup, ensured the Coach of the Year was awarded to Luigi Delneri.
 Lippi became the first coach to win the award on three occasions following the 2002–03 season - he led Juventus to win Serie A, the Supercoppa and to a narrow defeat (on penalties) in the first all-Italian Champions League Final.
 The 2003–04 season saw Milan claim their first Serie A title in five years, finishing eleven points ahead of nearest rivals Roma.
 Milan's coach, Ancelotti, was presented with his second Coach of the Year award in four seasons.
 Fabio Capello won the award following the 2004–05 season in which he led Juventus to league success.
 He later resigned in the wake of the Calciopoli match-fixing scandal and Juventus were stripped of their title and relegated to Serie B.